MathanCR7/leonex_materialhub/README.md

 ## 📞 Contact

-If you have any questions, issues, or require further assistance, please feel free to open an issue on this GitHub repository.
+If you have any questions, encounter issues, or require further assistance, please feel free to open an issue on this GitHub repository.
 You can also connect with MATHAN C via [LinkedIn](https://www.linkedin.com/in/mathan-c/) for project-related discussions.

 ---

 Built with ❤️ and Code.